 This is how you stop fake news Adam Berinsky - March 28, 2017 “Fake news” has become big news.
 President Trump has regularly

 Will foreign policy be a major issue in the 2016 election?
 Here’s what we know.
-Elizabeth N. Saunders - January 26, 2016 At the last two Republican debates, the looming center-stage presence
+Elizabeth N. Saunders - January 26, 2016 Probably not.
+But it should be.

 Researchers are rushing to Amazon’s Mechanical Turk.
 Should they?
 Kathleen Searles and Barry Ryan - May 4, 2015 [caption id="attachment_24081" align="alignnone" width="620" class="align center"] Amazon's Mechanical Turk service